dustinpfister/blog_posts/_posts/js-event-object.md

 ### 8.1 - A basic mouse down event example

-Sense I all ready coved the click event, and also because that event is more of a pointer event, I think I will start off with the mouse down event.
-This as the same suggest is an event that will fire when a mouse button is pressed, but not yet released.
+Since I already covered the click event, and also because that event is more of a pointer event, I think I will start off with the mouse down event.
+This as the same suggests is an event that will fire when a mouse button is pressed, but not yet released.

 Even though this is a mouse event when working on a system that has both a mouse as well as a touch screen I have found that the mouse down event will fire for both mouse button clicks as well as when I use the touch screen.
-So the way to deal with this is to start out with a touch start event actually, and be sure to call the prevent default method in the body of the hander.
+So the way to deal with this is to start out with a touch start event actually, and be sure to call the prevent default method in the body of the handler.
 The idea here is that I work out separate logic for touch events, otherwise why bother with these events right> I could just go with pointer events.

 After the touch start event I then attach for the mouse down event.
 Inside the body of the lander I can use the client x and y properties to get the window relative position where the mouse down event has happened.
 Also I can take a look at the button property of the event object that will give me a number value that corresponds with what button was clicked on the mouse.